Rescue: The Embassy Mission: Gameplay

-In the third section, the rappelling operative, armed with a submachine gun, enters the embassy on the selected floor and must search the building for hostages while defeating the terrorists.
-Here, gameplay is performed through two perspectives: a first-person perspective in hallways and a third-person perspective in rooms.
-The player must search each room, assisted by a map of the floor (which marks the locations of other entities on the floor in some ports), to locate the hostages while shooting the terrorists.
-Here, the entry team can be supported by the snipers outside, provided they can view into the rooms.
-When a hostage is recovered, they will follow the operative; some ports require the player to secure the hostage in a designated safe room.
+In the third section, the assaulter enters the embassy by their chosen window ingress point and must search the building for hostages while defeating the terrorists.
+Here, gameplay is performed through a first-person perspective with occasional shifts to an over-the-shoulder third person view in certain versions of the game.
 The section, as well as the game itself, ends when all terrorists are defeated and all hostages are secured.

 Once the game is completed, the player's speed, accuracy, hostages rescued, and operative safety are evaluated.
-The end result is displayed in a newspaper excerpt that details the player's actions and whether the operation was a success: if the player completed the mission perfectly without casualties, the news report will be a glowing commendation, while if the player lost several hostages and operatives, the report will be critical.
+The score screen is displayed in the format of a newspaper excerpt that details the player's actions and whether the operation was a success: if the player completed the mission perfectly without casualties, the news report will be a glowing commendation, while if the player lost several hostages and operatives, the report will be critical.